 Poppy seeds are obtained from the opium poppy plant which contains narcotic alkaloids such as morphine and codeine.

 The application of good agricultural practices is known to reduce the levels of opium alkaloids in the poppy seeds.
 Further processing methods such as washing, soaking with water, grinding and heat treatment are known to substantially reduce the levels.
-The European Commission has provided guidance on good practices to prevent and to reduce the presence of opium alkaloids in poppy seeds and poppy seed products.

 Pyrrolizidine alkaloids are natural toxins produced by a wide range of plant species.
-Some plants consumed by humans contain pyrrolizidine alkaloids naturally but other foods can become contaminated with pyrrolizidine alkaloids when weeds producing these toxins are accidentally harvested along with the crop.
+Some plants consumed by humans contain pyrrolizidine alkaloids naturally but other foods can also become contaminated with pyrrolizidine alkaloids when weeds producing these toxins are accidentally harvested along with the crop.
 Cases of human poisoning have been reported following consumption of contaminated staple foods and some herbal remedies.